Wat Chedi Luang Worawihan (Chedi Luang Temple)

 The Sao Inthakin, or City Pillar, is an important part of the cultural heritage of Chiang Mai and is housed in a small building on the temple grounds.
 According to local belief, the Sao Inthakin protects the city and is accompanied by a small shrine built to house the guardian spirits who brought the Sao Inthakin from heaven.
 Three massive Dipterocarp trees, believed to be protectors of the city, can also be found near the Sao Inthakin hall.
 Legend has it that if the tree closest to the Sao Inthakin were to fall, a great catastrophe would occur.

-Additional Structures and Features
+🌟 Additional Structures & Features

 The Dipterocarp Trees, also known as Yang trees, located near the Sao Inthakin hall, play a significant role in the cultural beliefs and traditions of the local community.
 According to local legend, these three massive trees serve as protectors of the city.
 If the tree closest to the Sao Inthakin were to fall, it is said that a great catastrophe would occur.